Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 #### Cloud Scale Deployments

 Over the past few sections, we've checked out some of the features we can use when running services in the Cloud.
 As we called out before, the biggest advantage of using Cloud services is how easily we can scale our services up and down.
 Now, to make the most out of this advantage, we need to do some preparation.
 We'll set up our services so that we can easily increase their capacity by adding more nodes to the pool.
 These nodes could be virtual machines, containers, or even specific applications providing one service.
 Whenever we have a service with a bunch of different instances serving the same purpose, we'll use a **load balancer**. **A load balancer ensures that each node receives a balanced number of requests**.
 When a request comes in, the load balancer picks a node to serve the response.
 There's a bunch of different strategies load balancer uses to select the node.
-The simplest one is just to give each node one request called **round robin**.
+The simplest one is just to give each node one request called **round-robin**.
 More complex strategies include always selecting the same node for requests coming from the same origin, selecting the node that's closest to the requester, and selecting the one with the least current load.

 As we called out, instance groups like these are usually configured to spin up more nodes when there's more demand, and to shut some nodes down when the demand falls.
 This capability is called **autoscaling**. **Autoscaling allows the service to increase or reduce capacity as needed while the service owner only pays for the cost of the machines that are in use at any given time**.
 Since some nodes will shut down when demand is lower, their local disks will also disappear and should be considered _**ephemeral or short-lived**_.